squirrels-analytics/squirrels-analytics.github.io/docs/references/python/arguments/DashboardArgs.md

 # DashboardArgs (class)

-The class for the "sqrl" argument of the main function of a Python [dashboard], which runs per (uncached) API request for dashboard results.
+DashboardArgs is the class type of the "sqrl" argument for the main function of a Python [dashboard], which runs per (uncached) API request for dashboard results.

-Can be imported from the module `squirrels.arguments` or `squirrels`.
+The class can be imported from the `squirrels.arguments` or `squirrels` module.

 ## Attributes